convertigo/convertigo/diagnostics/flow-mcp-response-budget-2026-07-18.md

 exposed only `project`, `query`/`q`, `limit` and `cursor`.
 Budget metrics are omitted from complete responses and retained on partial responses.

+## Phased search and progress

+`flow-search` now traverses deterministic phases (`sample`, `flow`, `node`, `block`, `type`, `schema`) and stores phase, unit and item in its opaque cursor.
+A no-match search over `lib_flow_mcp` stopped after 148 ms with zero results and `partial:true`; continuation completed without restarting at the first Flow.

+`flow-app-progress` keeps its existing complete fast path under a 3,000 ms phase budget.
+On a forced 50 ms local test against `sample_HelloWorldFlowRun11`, it returned a backend checkpoint after 105 ms, then resumed through `frontend-structure` and `frontend`.
+Partial checkpoints set `complete:false`; only the full assessment sets `complete:true`.

 ## Validation

 - `tests/response-budget.js`: time, size, minimum item, cursor resume and cursor